PurpleCloud-MT/General/README.md

 ### Rules
 * The challenges are interconnected so you have to start with challenge 1 and follow the path from there.
 * You are allowed to use tools but you don't actually need any to solve the challenges.
-* Respect the time limit so we can correctly analyse your progress and compare it fairly with the other participants.
+* Respect the time limit of 1 hour for this part so we can correctly analyse your progress and compare it fairly with the other participants.
 * You are allowed to look at the solutions if you are stuck to get further going but if you do that please state that you did in the questionnaire
 * Due to the time limit, we also want to encourage you to look at the solutions if you are noticing you are taking too much time for a challenge
 * To solve a challenge, you need to find the according flag(s)